tuykin/state_machine/README.md

 - resolve TODOs
 - what else should be checked in SM definition?
 - how initial state is being used?
+- update readme to use callbacks, guards, gem

 QUESTIONS:
 - constructor is being overriden?